python/cpython/Doc/library/inspect.rst

    Arrange the given list of classes into a hierarchy of nested lists.
 Where a nested list appears, it contains classes derived from the class whose entry immediately precedes the list.
 Each entry is a 2-tuple containing a class and a tuple of its base classes.
-If the *unique* argument is true, exactly one entry appears in the returned structure for each class in the given list.
+If the *unique* argument is a truthy value, exactly one entry appears in the returned structure for each class in the given list.
 Otherwise, classes using multiple inheritance and their descendants will appear multiple times.